hu-po/aquarius/README.md

 - [ ] sort life.csv based on last seen
 - [ ] temperature measurements during scan, maybe a separate function?
 - [ ] links and back of the envelope calculation of cost per day, api?
+- [ ] play trajectory backwards for collision avoidance
+- [ ] use megalithic corner overlap style to reduce thermometers